1. FORMATION AND ACCEPTANCE

 7.1 Ownership

-All Hardware always remains Terna’s exclusive property.
-No title or ownership rights are transferred to Customer under this Agreement or any Order Form.
+All Hardware made available under this Agreement always remains Terna’s exclusive property.
+No title or ownership rights in Hardware, Software, Firmware, Documentation, Updates or Terna IP are transferred to Customer under this Agreement or any Order Form.

 7.2 Risk of Loss and Restrictions